Travel guide

 4. Leave the line configured, but do not activate data until you arrive in Doha.

-An important detail: activating data roaming for the eSIM does not mean paying roaming from your operator; it simply allows the line to connect to the Qatari network.
-Your home number remains intact for calls and SMS.
+An important detail: activating data roaming for the eSIM does not mean paying roaming fees to your operator; it simply allows the line to connect to the Qatari network.
+Your Spanish number remains intact for calls and SMS.
 If it's your first time, follow our detailed guide on how to install an eSIM, with screenshots for iPhone and Android.

 What to do if you have a long layover with Qatar Airways

 Doha is one of the world's major layover hubs thanks to Qatar Airways, and many people pass through Hamad on their way to Asia, Africa, or Oceania.
-If your layover is more than a few hours and you want to go out and see the city, an eSIM makes all the difference: you arrive at immigration already connected, order a taxi or ride-share without looking for Wi-Fi, and make the most of every minute.
+If your layover is more than a few hours and you want to explore the city, an eSIM makes all the difference: you arrive at immigration already connected, order a taxi or ride-sharing service without looking for Wi-Fi, and make the most of every minute.

 For a typical 6 to 10-hour layover, a 1 GB plan is usually enough for maps, messaging, and some browsing.
-If the layover is a full day (common with the airline's "stopover" fares), consider a 3 GB plan for peace of mind.
-Remember that many travelers combine Doha with another destination: in that case, consider a regional plan or even a global eSIM for the entire route.
-And if you're traveling with family, a single eSIM can share data via hotspot; we explain this in the guide on sharing internet via hotspot with eSIM.
+If the layover is a full day (common with "stopover" fares from the airline), consider a 3 GB plan for peace of mind.

 Frequently asked questions